pretix/pretix-docs/docs/guides/resources-and-scheduling.md

  4. [Managing properties](resources-and-scheduling.md#managing-properties) for resource types
  5. [Creating resources](resources-and-scheduling.md#creating-resource-types), for instance, individual guides or rooms
  6. [Creating a product for scheduling](resources-and-scheduling.md#creating-a-product-for-scheduling), for instance, a guided tour ticket
- 7. [Creating dates for scheduling](resources-and-scheduling.md#creating-dates-for-scheduling), for instance, guides tours
+ 7. [Creating dates for scheduling](resources-and-scheduling.md#creating-dates-for-scheduling), for instance, guided tours
  8. [Assigning resources to dates](resources-and-scheduling.md#assigning-resources-to-dates), for instance, assigning a guide to a tour
  9. Alternatively, using the [Quick entry](resources-and-scheduling.md#quick-entry) feature for planning dates
- 10. [Confirming or denying a scheduling](resources-and-scheduling.md#confirming-or-denying-a-scheduling) depending on whether the resource is actually available at the planned time

 The following sections will guide you through those steps in detail.
+In addition to that, this article explains how to [confirm or deny a scheduling](resources-and-scheduling.md#confirming-or-denying-a-scheduling) depending on the resource's availability at the scheduled time.
+This information is useful for the person or team managing the resource.

 ### Enabling the plugin